PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 First, the younger and healthier you are when you join, the cheaper your contract stays over time.
 A healthy 28-year-old joining a comprehensive tariff today might pay around €380/month gross; the same comprehensive tariff for a 42-year-old new entrant could be €550–€650.
 The age premium gets baked in for life.
 Once you're insured at age 28, you don't pay the 42-year-old rate when you turn 42 in the same tariff.
 (Premiums rise over time, but for cost trends, not for ageing.)

 Second, PKV builds a savings buffer inside your premium to dampen later-life cost growth.
 This is the Altersrückstellung (ageing reserve).
-By law (§ 149 VAG), 10 % of your premium between age 21 and the end of age 60 flows into a reserve that's used to offset rising claims costs as you age.
-The 10 % surcharge falls away automatically at 61.
-Combined with dropping the Krankentagegeld portion at retirement, that's why PKV premiums typically reduce by 15–25 % at the retirement transition.
+By law (§ 149 VAG), a 10 % statutory surcharge is added to your premium between age 21 and the end of the calendar year in which you turn 60; it flows into the broader Altersrückstellung pot the insurer builds inside the tariff calculation.
+The surcharge then ends, removing exactly 10 % of the pre-60 premium.
+Separately, the Krankentagegeld portion of the premium falls away at retirement, since KT covers working-age income loss; the euro size depends on your specific Krankentagegeld tariff.

 What PKV would cost you, by the age you switched at